St. Patrick’s Day is coming up on March 17th and we’ve got 17 (get it?) great St. Patrick’s Day recipes for you. Check them out!

 Bacon Cheddar Beer Bread: So, did Irish soda bread sound too boring, even if it was dressed up a bit?
 Well, then this bread should sound better because is chock full of flavor!
 Cheese, beer (and for St. Patrick’s Day it better be Guinness), bacon—who could ask for more?!

-Chocolate Irish-Cream Cheesecake: We can’t forget dessert, of course.
+Baileys Irish-Cream Chocolate Cheesecake: We can’t forget dessert, of course.
 Check out this decadent cheesecake option.
 It’s probably not traditional, but it’s got Irish cream liqueur so we’ll let it slide.

 St. Patrick’s Day Puppy Chow: Speaking of cereal recipes, you may have seen we recently shared one for Cinnamon Almond Butter Muddy Buddies.
 Depending on where you’re from may also know muddy buddies by their other name: puppy chow.
 Here’s a recipe for a St. Patrick’s Day version of puppy chow.
 Yum!

-Share your favorite St. Patrick’s Day recipe (traditional or otherwise) in the comments!
+Share your favorite St. Patrick’s Day recipes (traditional or otherwise) in the comments!